sparkflows/sparkflows-docs/docs/user-guide/workflows/passing-parameters-to-workflows.rst

 Sparkflows runs the spark jobs with ``spark-submit``.
 It takes in the workflow JSON as a parameter.
 There are multiple ways to pass extra parameters to the workflow.

-  * Though a Parameter Node in the workflow
+  * Through a Parameter Node in the workflow
   * As more parameters on the command line when running the workflow with spark-submit with --var
   * Specifying it in Administration/Configuration to be passed to all the jobs submitted.